 echo uppercaseme | tr '[:lower:]' '[:upper:]' UPPERCASEME

-To search for a compliment of a pattern use the
+To search for a complement of a pattern use the

 -c option.
-Searching for a compliment means searching for the inverse of the set specified.
+Searching for a complement means searching for the inverse of the set specified.
 In the following example any character that is not ‘a’ is matched and translated to ‘z’.

 echo abcdefghijklmnop | tr -c 'a' 'z' azzzzzzzzzzzzzzzz

-Searching for a compliment pattern can effectively be used to pull out patterns from text.
+Searching for a complement pattern can effectively be used to pull out patterns from text.
 In the following example the

 -c option is combined with the